kildre/talkback-api/README.md

-# Welcome to the Comet API!
+# Welcome to the ChitChat API!

-The goal of this project is to provide a Python-based starter API, which comes pre-configured with tools supporting the accelerated development of both Comet as well as general python APIs.
+The goal of this project is to provide a Python-based starter API, which comes pre-configured with tools supporting the accelerated development of both ChitChat as well as general python APIs.
 Some of these tools are as follows:

 - Platform: Python
 - Web Framework: Fast API